rodrigo-srf/rodrigo-srf/README.md

 👋 Hi, I’m @RodrigoSFS07
 👀 I’m interested in data science, machine learning, and software development.
 🌱 I’m currently learning advanced techniques in deep learning.
 💞️ I’m looking to collaborate on projects related to predictive analytics and AI.
 📫 How to reach me: rodrigoserafim962
-😄 Pronouns: He/Him
+😄 Pronouns: He
-⚡ Fun fact: I'm also a musician and love playing guitar in my free time!
+⚡ Fun fact: I also enjoy studying in my free time!